iiinnniii/elevation-app/README.md

 ## Dependencies

-There's no need to install these dependencies when you're working within the Dev Container.
+There's no need to install the following dependencies when working within the Dev Container.
+All you need is Docker Desktop.

-If you already have these dependencies installed, you can start using the app without the Dev Container.
-Otherwise, it is highly recommended to use the Dev Container.
+If you already have the following dependencies installed, then you can start using the App without the Dev Container.
+However, it is highly recommended to use the Dev Container for various reasons, such as isolation, cross-platform compatibility, and serving as a source of trust in case of conflicts.

 ```
 $ node --version